*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 Hygge Here: Head to Tin Barn Market in Almonte to find items you will fall in love with, like a rustic, hand-crafted mug or a delicate pitcher filled with a handful of dried flowers.
 Wander through the Gallery Gift Shop in Arnprior to find items that call to your soul; browse their local products like burnished pewter bowls or coasters crafted from nearby Tweed marble.

-Hygge Is…Taking a Holiday
+Hygge Is…Taking a Staycation

 What could be more hygge-like than savouring the great outdoors by day and then cozying up next to your special someone in front of a crackling fire, in a cabin or room nestled deep in the forest by night?